-On Tisha B’Av, which we recently observed, we commemorate the destruction of the First and Second Temples in Jerusalem.
+On Tisha B’Av we commemorate the destruction of the First and Second Temples in Jerusalem.
 These events are so fundamental that the rabbis decree we not only mourn the destruction of our ancestors’ spiritual home, but every other major catastrophe that has faced our people since.
 The book of Lamentations (Eicha), read in many synagogues on Tisha B’Av, depicts ancient Jerusalem betrayed and mocked by its neighbors as parents turn against children, neighbor against neighbor.

 As we retell the violence that tore apart our ancestors’ sacred centers, we confront our own fear of losing what is dear to us.
 Fear of losing our sense of safety as the total number of mass shootings in America so far this year rises to 251; fear of losing the foundations of our democracy as families seek asylum from violence only to find themselves imprisoned within the borders of what was once a beacon of safety and freedom; fear of losing people we care about or of our own well-being.